Valid until 31 March 2024.

 This information is also available in the leaflet in the 'Related Downloads' section of this page, and gives basic information only.
 The regulations are complex and apply in different ways to different people depending on their personal circumstances.

-All charges are subject to financial assessment as described in this leaflet.
+All charges are subject to financial assessment, as described in the leaflet.

 For more information contact: Joan Jones, Finance Officer, Orkney Health and Care, Telephone 01856873535, extension 2614.